What is the difference between a level one and a level two trauma center?

 Where can I eat?

 The ORMC cafeteria is located on the 1st floor of ORMC and is open from 6:30am to 3:30am (seven days a week).
-The Oasis Café is located on the 4th floor of UF Health Cancer Center at Orlando Health and is open from 8:00am to 2:00pm (Monday through Friday).
+The Oasis Café is located on the 4th floor of Orlando Health Cancer Institute and is open from 8:00am to 2:00pm (Monday through Friday).

 - Be involved in your loved one’s care: